Sampling random graphs with specified degree sequences: Discussion

-In cases where the conditions of the heuristics (Fig.~\ref{DecisionTree}) are not satisfied, the sampling gap algorithm (Algorithm~\ref{Algorithm:1}) can be used to estimate a bespoke sampling gap $\eta_0$ for the particular network, albeit at a non-trivial computational cost.

-Given a set of effectively independent samples from the Markov chain, many different statistical convergence tests could be applied.
-The non-parametric two-sample Kolmogorov–Smirnov test we employ here has the advantage of being a test of distributional differences, which provides greater sensitivity than tests that merely compare summary statistics like the mean value.
-Moreover, when applied to a set of values sampled according to the estimated gap, this test can accurately detect convergence (Fig.~\ref{Validation}).
-Compared to three common tests of convergence for MCMCs, our approach is both more accurate and more efficient---converging neither too early nor too late---than three commonly used MCMC convergence tests (Fig.~\ref{ComparisonOtherDiagnostics}).

-The convergence detection method we introduce thus resolves the open question of how to accurately sample from the configuration model.
-Our study may also provide insights on developing convergence detection methods for other Markov chain sampling algorithms for networks~\cite{nishimura2018connectivity}, and we note that our approach can likely be adapted to other variations of the configuration model, e.g., on graphs of fixed core-value sequence~\cite{van2021random}.
+Even though degree assortativity $r$ is more computationally efficient to calculate on a potentially long sequence of networks than many alternative network statistics, networks with very low variance in degrees do exist (e.g., a $k$-regular network), and for these the degree assortativity is either undefined, or changes negligibly as the Markov chain progresses.
+In these cases, a different network statistic should be used to summarize the sequence of sampled graphs, e.g., the clustering coefficient, albeit at a greater computational cost.
 The methods developed here are only applicable to the classic configuration model on dyadic networks, i.e., networks where edges are defined as pairs of nodes.
-As such, different methods may be needed for correctly sampling from either the hypergraph configuration model~\cite{chodrow2020configuration}, in which edges are polyadic, or the configuration models for simplicial complexes~\cite{young2017construction}, or for networks where edge weights cannot be interpreted as multi-edges, although it can be adapted to work on directed networks.
-Finally, the degree-preserving double-edge swap approach employed by the Fosdick et al. MCMC cannot be applied to the loopy networks that do not satisfy the necessary conditions for the loopy graph space to be connected~\cite{nishimura2018connectivity}.
-However, such loopy networks occur extremely rarely.
+As such, different methods may be needed for correctly sampling from the hypergraph configuration model~\cite{chodrow2020configuration}, in which edges are polyadic, the configuration models for simplicial complexes~\cite{young2017construction}, or networks where edge weights cannot be interpreted as multi-edges.
+Finally, the Fosdick et al.\ MCMC cannot be applied to the loopy networks that do not satisfy the necessary conditions for the loopy graph space to be connected~\cite{nishimura2018connectivity}.
+Such loopy networks are extremely rare.

-In closing, we note that the lack of accurate and efficient convergence tests for drawing graphs from the configuration model has encouraged researchers to often use the fast random stub-matching algorithm first and then convert that loopy-multigraphs into whatever graph type is desired, e.g., a simple network.
-Fosdick et al. showed that this approach is risky when one desires a precise comparison between an empirical network and the distribution defined by the configuration model, as the conversion process can introduce problematic statistical artifacts.
-The methods described here provide a complete solution to sampling from the degree-preserving configuration model using the Fosdick et al. MCMC algorithm, and we hope they will enable researchers to more accurately and more broadly compare the rich variety of empirical patterns found in networks with those of random graphs with a specified degree structure.